jj01101010/EasyHamLog/Readme.md

 - Add remove feature for QSOs
 - Create buildfiles for Windows and Linux for simpler build steps
 - Create Windows and Mac installer
+- Fix bug in prefix lookups (e.g. HB0 and HB9 are both handled as switzerland, but one is Liechtenstein)

 ## Installation